mukesh12z/data_eng_test/README.md

 ## Deliverables

 1. Ensure that your project has clear instructions on how to run them.
-Do also give a brief explanation on what you've coded and the results and include the print/logs required by the Test Brief.
+Do also give a brief explanation on what you've coded and the results and include the print/logs required by the Assignment Brief.

 2. We expect at least some unit tests, especially on critical functions of your codes.